Methodology · 8 min read · reviewed 2026-05-09

 Read further

 - The methodology page.
-Sources, confidence states, ledger rubric.
+Sources, confidence states, and scoring rules.

 - Glossary.
 Every term, defined + cited.